ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 JS IPFS Restriction in Web Browser
 ------------------------------------------

-- There is no DHT in js-ipfs.
+- DHT in js-ipfs is not by default.

   In browser a JS IPFS node is more restricted because of the same origin policy that decrease the discover/connect with peers, external peers without rendezvous